jina-ai/jcloud/README.md

 ## FAQ

-- Why does it take a while on every operations of `jcloud`?
+- Why does it take a while on every operation of `jcloud`?

     Because the event listener at Jina Cloud is serveless by design, which means it spawns an instance on-demand to process your requests from `jcloud`.
-Note that operations such as `deploy`, `remove` in `jcloud` is not high-frequent.
+Note that operation such as `deploy`, `remove` in `jcloud` is not high-frequent.
 Hence, having a serveless listener is much more cost-efficient than an always-on listener.
-The downside is slower operations, but this does not affect the deployed service.
-Deployed service is **always on**.
+The downside is slower operations, nevertheless this does not affect the deployed service.
+Your deployed service is **always on**.
-- How long would you persist my service?
+- How long do you persist my service?

-    Until you manually `remove`, we will persist them as long as possible.
+    Until you manually `remove` it, we will persist your service as long as possible.
 - Is everything free?

     Yes!
+We just need your feedback - use `jc survey` to help us understand your needs.
 - How powerful is Jina Cloud?

-    Right now it is just `m5.xlarge`.
-We are implementing auto-scaling on the server side.
+    Right now it is just `m5.2xlarge`.
+We are implementing auto-scaling of hosts on the server side.
 Also, it would be nice if you contact us [on Slack](https://slack.jina.ai) or via `jc survey` to help us understand your needs.

 <!-- start support-pitch -->
 ## Support